ETEC and Shigella vaccine development

 Consensus building: We support research and other efforts that aim to benefit the broader enteric vaccine community and maintain the pipeline of future vaccines.
 We have organized several expert scientific meetings to address cutting-edge problems, such as the potential autoimmune consequences of some vaccines or the cause of poor intestinal responses to oral enteric vaccines.

-Market assessments: Finally, in 2011, we helped conduct an assessment of the market opportunity for ETEC vaccines to provide product developers and donors with a business case for investment.
+Market assessments: In 2011, we helped conduct an assessment of the market opportunity for ETEC vaccines to provide product developers and donors with a business case for investment.
 The resulting analysis demonstrated that ETEC vaccines may represent a moderate opportunity for industry investment, with an estimated annual revenue potential of more than US$600 million 10 years after global launch.
 We also identified a clear need for additional studies to assess the societal impact of diarrhea, such as disease burden, lost work time, and quality of life.
-We are now preparing a similar investment case for Shigella vaccines, with a heavier focus on these societal impacts, as well as an assessment of the feasibility of and markets for a combined ETEC/Shigella vaccine.
+We are now preparing a similar investment case for Shigella vaccines and an updated assessment of ETEC vaccines, with a heavier focus on these societal impacts, as well as an assessment of the feasibility of and markets for a combined ETEC/Shigella vaccine.